Every 2 seconds, a young girl gets married

-If they aren't considered as breadwinners, decision-makers or leaders, then education isn't seen as important.
+When girls aren't viewed as potential breadwinners, decision-makers, or leaders, their education isn't seen as important.

-Desperate parents might use marriage to cut the number of mouths they have to feed, to secure their daughter in a family with the means to look after her when they can’t, or to settle debts or conflicts.
+Desperate parents living in poverty may use marriage to reduce the number of mouths they have to feed, to secure their daughters in a family with the means to look after her, or to settle debts or conflicts.

 What is World Vision doing to end child marriage?

 We work with families and communities to help them understand a girl's worth and the effects early marriage can have on a young girl's life.

 Education - educating children and adults on the dangers of child marriage, the importance of staying in school, and that girls are just as important as boys.

 Health - we make communities aware of the devastating consequences of forced child marriages on a girl’s physical and emotional health and development.

 Livelihoods - training girls gives them the skills to earn a wage for themselves and their families - so they're not dependant on a husband or forced into marriage by poverty-stricken parents.